lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     clicking |download_vashishta|,
     and copy it within the *Potential/* folder.

+.. |download_vashishta| raw:: html

+   <a href="../../../../../lammpstutorials-inputs/level3/water-adsorption-in-silica/Potential/SiO.1990.vashishta" target="_blank">here</a>

 .. admonition:: About the Vashishta potential
     :class: info

     The |website_vashishta|
-    potential is a bond-angle energy based potential, it deduces the bonds between atoms from their relative positions.
+    potential is a bond-angle energy based potential, it deduces the bonds between atoms from their relative positions :cite:`vashishta1990interaction`.
 Therefore, there is no need to provide bond and angle information as we do with classic force fields like GROMOS or AMBER.
 When used with LAMMPS, the *Vashishta* potential requires the use of metal units system.